tardate/LittleArduinoProjects/Electronics101/CapacitanceTester/README.md

 * 4.7k for capacitors over 330uF

 #### Measuring the time constant
+During the charge cycle, the voltage across the capacitor is measured with analog pin A0.
+When this hits the pre-calculated 63.2% level, the time elapsed is our measurement of the time constant.
+From this, the capacitance can then be calculated.

 The standard microsecond counter `micros()` is used to measure timings at the microsecond scale.
-As state in the [micros() documentation](http://arduino.cc/en/reference/micros) this provides precision of 4-8 microseconds, depending on the board:
+As stated in the [micros() documentation](http://arduino.cc/en/reference/micros) this provides a precision of 4-8 microseconds, depending on the board:
 * On 16 MHz Arduino boards (e.g. Duemilanove and Nano), this function has a resolution of four microseconds
 * On 8 MHz Arduino boards (e.g. the LilyPad), this function has a resolution of eight microseconds.